Sign up to be notified when new chapters are released.

 In previous essays, we’ve argued that a VSV’s progression should be Win the Control Point→Expand Offerings→Extend through Value Chain.
 The goal should be to win the control point of a single company by becoming the steward of the most important data or process of a business.
 Next, expand offerings such as payments, payroll, and insurance to increase LTV.
 From there, you extend through the value chain to other stakeholders: suppliers, employees, and consumers to increase TAM.

-There are a variety of ways that a company can become a multi-stakeholder platform.
-I’ve stacked these options in order from easiest to most difficult to execute:
+There are a few ways a company can become a multi-stakeholder platform.
+Today, I’ve put the two that I think are most promising:

 - Compounding delays that cascade to slow down everyone involved: “I missed your email,” “I forgot to send the check,” etc.